 I received my Ph.D. from the Film and Media Studies program at Indiana University Bloomington before joining the Syracuse University faculty in 2015.
-An associate professor in the Department of English, I am Director of Undergraduate Studies and teach in the Film and Screen Studies track.
-Outside of English, I serve on the advising faculty for the Goldring Arts Journalism and Communications program.
+As associate professor in the Department of English, I teach in the Film and Screen Studies track and serve on the advising faculty for the Goldring Arts Journalism and Communications program.